Author’s Note

 I hope that someone will pick up the torch and take Banjo Paterson’s Trail northwards to Orange, Tenterfield and onwards up to Winton, discovering more of the rich world which was Paterson’s inspiration.

-Research and written on behalf of the Upper Murray Historical Society, The Man from Snowy River Bush Festival, The Corryong Neighbourhood Centre, The Man from Snowy River Tourism Association, The General Sir Harry Chauvel Memorial Foundation and Sandy the Warhorse Committee.
+The website material has been researched and written on behalf of the Upper Murray Historical Society, The Man from Snowy River Bush Festival, The Corryong Neighbourhood Centre, The Man from Snowy River Tourism Association, The General Sir Harry Chauvel Memorial Foundation and Sandy the Warhorse Committee.

 Honor Auchinleck